-Francis has a particular interest in private client work.
-He is a full member of STEP, a former consultant in the private client department at McDermott Will and Emery UK LLP, and has previously been seconded to the private client department of William Sturges LLP.
-He also spent five years teaching trusts law to undergraduates at UCL and Oxford, latterly as a lecturer at St Catherine’s College, Oxford.
+Francis has a particular focus in private client work.
+He is a full member of STEP, a former consultant for the private client department at McDermott Will and Emery UK LLP, and taught trusts law to undergraduates for five years at UCL and Oxford (latterly as a lecturer at St Catherine’s College, Oxford).

 Trusts, Probate and Estates

-Francis’ recent advisory work has included the consequences of a testamentary gift to a non-existent NHS trust (raising issues of interpretation, rectification, cy-près, and the interaction of the doctrine of lapse with the legislation relating to foundation NHS trusts); claims under the 1975 Act; the content and timing of estate accounts; the validity of variations for IHT and CGT purposes; the effect of grants of probate for the use and benefit of a minor; and beneficiaries’ rights against an executor de son tort.
+Francis’ advisory work has included the consequences of a testamentary gift to a non-existent NHS trust (raising issues of interpretation, rectification, cy-près, and the interaction of the doctrine of lapse with the legislation relating to foundation NHS trusts); claims under the 1975 Act; the content and timing of estate accounts; the validity of variations for IHT and CGT purposes; and the effect of grants of probate for the use and benefit of a minor.

-Francis has also advised and represented parties in relation to a range of equitable remedies including subrogation; resulting and constructive trusts; promissory estoppel; rescission for mistake, undue influence, and under the rule in re Hastings-Bass; proprietary estoppel; knowing receipt; and tracing.
+Francis has advised and represented parties in relation to a range of equitable remedies including subrogation; resulting and constructive trusts; promissory estoppel; rescission for mistake, undue influence, and under the rule in re Hastings-Bass; proprietary estoppel; knowing receipt, and tracing.

 Landlord and Tenant

 Francis has appeared for and advised landlords and tenants in a wide variety of contentious and non-contentious matters.
 His experience covers assured and assured shorthold tenancies, secure tenancies, Rent Act 1977 protected tenancies, business and personal retail mortgages, Consumer Credit Act 1974 regulated mortgages, business tenancy renewal, and forfeiture of residential and business leases.